arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 The following execution node types will appear in the output of `explain`:

-- **AggregateNode**:
-  aggregates its input and produces new output variables.
-This will appear once per *COLLECT* statement.

 - **CalculationNode**:
   evaluates an expression.
 The expression result may be used by other nodes, e.g. *FilterNode*, *EnumerateListNode*, *SortNode* etc.

 - **CollectNode**:
+  aggregates its input and produces new output variables.
+This will appear once per *COLLECT* statement.

 - **EnumerateCollectionNode**:
   enumeration over documents of a collection (given in its *collection*